bcnmy/sdk/SECURITY.md

 - Known issues listed in the issue tracker or already fixed in the `develop` branch.

-- Issues in third-party components unless they directly affect our smart contracts.
+- Issues in third-party components.

 ## Legal Notice